ePC: Fast and Deep Predictive Coding in Digital Simulation: Acknowledgments and Disclosure of Funding

 We are grateful to the anonymous reviewers and the T2K team at Ghent University for their valuable feedback on the manuscript, which helped improve the presentation, clarity, and accessibility of this paper.
 We also thank Francesco Innocenti for helpful discussions on signal decay in continuous-time systems that improved the correctness of Appendix B.

 Final revisions were completed during CG's research visit to Prof. Bogacz's group in Oxford.

 This research was partly funded by the Research Foundation -- Flanders (FWO-Vlaanderen) through CG’s PhD Fellowship (11PR824N) and grants G0C2723N and V439825N (the latter supporting the Oxford visit), as well as by the Flemish Government’s AI Research Program.
-RB and GO were supported by the Medical Research Council (grant MC\_UU\_00003/1).
+RB and GO were supported by the Medical Research Council (grants MC\_UU\_00003/1 and UKRI/MR/B000936/1) and Wellcome Trust (grant 313955/Z/24/Z).